lunarosesiciliano/internet-frontend/README.md

 # Tech

 The Internet was created with a React front and and a Ruby on Rails back end.
-Full authentication was achieved through JWT and styling was done using vanilla CSS, p5.js and react-three-fiber.js
+Full authentication was achieved through JWT and styling was done using vanilla CSS, p5.js and react-three-fiber.js.
+Facial recognition and machine learning was created with Tensorflow.js.

 # Code Example

 # Demo

 # Contact

+joannsiciliano.dev@gmail.com